miker704/Strife/patches2.md

     - Wrapped Create channel modal with react portal.
     - Removed Create channel modal from modal manager.
     - Placed Create channel modal into server main container and use a state call back function to open it.
+    - Passed State callback to open create channel modal and state pass params to pass data to create channel modal into channel drop down modal.